rio/enabling-experimentation-talk/README.md

     task linkerd-edges
     ```

     You should be able to see something similar to the following.
-Note the bottom line which shows the connection between prometheus and podinfo is secured using mTLS.
+Note the bottom line which shows
+    the connection between prometheus and podinfo is secured using mTLS.

     ```bash
     task: [linkerd-edges] linkerd viz edges deployments --all-namespaces SRC           DST                      SRC_NS        DST_NS        SECURED
+    code-server   podinfo                  code-server   podinfo       √
+    prometheus    code-server              linkerd-viz   code-server   √
     metrics-api   prometheus               linkerd-viz   linkerd-viz   √
     prometheus    metrics-api              linkerd-viz   linkerd-viz   √
     prometheus    tap                      linkerd-viz   linkerd-viz   √